In 2020, a new fear sprouted in metro Phoenix.

 Icon of the desert

 For those who live in the Sonoran Desert, familiar saguaros stand sentinel in established neighborhoods.
 Their imagery decorates all manner of souvenirs, and people grow attached to individual plants like Strong Arm or Saguarosaurus.
-There's even an online community that catalogues dozens of Arizona's crested saguaro, whose arms fan out into an almost brain-like formation.
+There's even an online community that catalogues dozens of Arizona's crested saguaros, whose arms fan out into an almost brain-like formation.

-"It's basically a symbol of the entire ecosystem," said Breslin "So if we're perceiving that maybe it's in trouble, what we're actually responding to is that the entire ecosystem might actually be in trouble."
+"It's basically a symbol of the entire ecosystem," said Breslin.
+"So if we're perceiving that maybe it's in trouble, what we're actually responding to is that the entire ecosystem might actually be in trouble."

 "You give a blessing to start your harvest.
 You're thankful.
 You appreciate creator," Tanisha Tucker of the Tohono O'odham Nation told Arizona PBS.
 "We are always taught you open the fruit, you put it on your heart, you put it on your head, and you just say 'Thank you for the fruit.'"